ewjoachim/ewjoachim.github.io/_posts/2016-11-28-a-tale-of-pythons-and-adrenaline.md

 you do tomorrow and all in all, you'll end up happier.
 Be happy.
 Contribute to Open source software.
 Be happier.
 Don't listen to the advice of random folks on the Internet telling you how to live your life.

+And thank you to all developers worldwide who made this possible.

 Yours, truly,